Adimaxxedout/LLM-projects/README.md

-# SudokuSolver
+# ChatServer

-A simple Java program that solves Sudoku puzzles using backtracking.
+A simple multi-client chat server using sockets.
+Clients can connect and broadcast messages.

 ## How to Run
-1. Compile: `javac SudokuSolver.java`
+1. Compile: `javac ChatServer.java`
-2. Run: `java SudokuSolver`
+2. Run: `java ChatServer`